The Cost of Ineffective Student Success Initiatives

 Download Infographic PDF

-Student success initiatives (SSIs) are essential to help students persist toward graduation.
+Student success initiatives (SSIs) are essential to help students reach their full potential.
 But despite increased investment in SSIs, outcomes aren’t improving enough.
 It’s still unclear who needs help, services are underutilized, staff capacity is limited, information is siloed, and it’s challenging to align approaches across departments.

 Do you know how much ineffective SSIs are costing your institution?